Latest Update On COVID-19 Testing

+Today, as at 11.20am, 18 swabs have been taken at Wharekawa Marae.
+Yesterday (Wednesday 22 September), 102 swabs were taken at the Wharekawa Marae.

-The Founders Theatre community testing centre in Hamilton continues to offer testing and is extending its hours today from 8am until 7pm.
+The Founders Theatre community testing centre in Hamilton took 387 swabs on Wednesday.

+Pop-up testing sites will continue in Upper Hauraki over the next week with dates and times provided below.
+Hours have been reduced in response to lower demand at this time.

 |Wharekawa Marae